dankert/scriptbox/README.md

 Yes, maybe, because there is no cache and no compilation to native PHP code.
 But this scriptbox targets content management systems which have their own caching.

+_Is it safe?_

+Yes, because the code is sandboxed.
+No PHP functions are available for the script.
+The default objects (Math, Number, Array) are safe.
+But please be careful if you are exposing your internal PHP functions oder objects into the context.

 _Why did you do this?_

 Because it was possible ;) And I needed a sandboxed DSL (domain specific language) for my CMS.